tomjoht/learnapidoc/_docs/Introduction to REST APIs/docapis_intro_to_rest_api_doc.md

 section: introtoapis
 ---

+Before we dive into the technical aspects of APIs, let's explore the market and general landscape and trends with API documentation.

+{% if site.target == "web" %}
+* TOC
+{:toc}
+{% endif %}

+## Diversity of APIs

 The API landscape is diverse.
 To get a taste of the various types of APIs out there, check out Sarah Maddox's post about [API types](https://ffeathers.wordpress.com/2014/02/16/api-types/).
 In addition to web service APIs (which include REST), there are web socket APIs, hardware APIs, and more.

 <a class="noCrossRef" href="https://ffeathers.wordpress.com/2014/02/16/api-types/"><img class="medium" src="images/apitypes.png" alt="API Types" /></a>